dataloop-ai/dtlpy-documentation/tutorials/model_management/create_new_model/chapter.md

 ## Create your own Package and Model

-You can use your own model on the platform by creating Package and Model entities, and then using a model adapter to create an API with Dataloop.
+You can use your own model on the platform by creating Package and Model entities, and then use a model adapter to create an API with Dataloop.

 The first thing a model adapter does is create a model adapter class.
 The example here inherits from dl.BaseModelAdapter, which contains all the Dataloop methods required to interact with the Package and Model.
 You must implement these methods in the model adapter class in order for them to work: load, save, train, predict.

+ In this example, the adapter is defined in a script called "adapter_script.py" and is separate from the rest of the code on this page.
+This script will load a model from a saved model weights file in the root directory called 'model.pth'.

 ```python
 import dtlpy as dl